-As of present, a Windows user would need much less support of a tech support agent than a few years ago.
+As of present, a Windows user would need much less support from a tech support agent than a few years ago.
 No doubt many major known bugs were fixed and smart troubleshooters introduced.
 However, imagine a situation if the troubleshooter itself malfunctions and gives an error.

 One such reported case is when we get the following error: